 Hollow was produced as part of The Pitch Film Fund, which supports and nurtures emerging filmmakers, providing opportunities to receive in-depth training, masterclasses and support as well as financial backing to create short films inspired by the bible.

 Holbrook cast the winning entry into The Pitch Fund's 2020 intake, securing financial and production support for a project that spoke to many of his own experiences in early life.
 Going deeper than the simple poverty narratives that permeate British drama, Holbrook uses his experiences and internal conflict to ask nuanced questions of violence, faith and grief.
 Once more he has proven that we are witnessing the emergence of what is sure to be one of the leading voices in British cinema.

-Our Watchlist Review for this film is set to drop next week, but if you need further proof of the genius behind this film, you can catch Hungry Joe on our Cinema Page along with a collection of his earlier films with frequent collaborator Sam Dawe under the Shunk Films banner.
+Our Watchlist Review for this film is set to drop next week, but if you need further proof of the genius behind this film, you can catch Hungry Joe on our selection of his films with frequent collaborator Sam Dawe under the Shunk Films banner.

 You can also catch our most recent interview with Paul Holbrook and Sam Dawe on our podcast or on the video below.